twood02/webtemplate/assignments/a3-etl.md

 **Q:** I have a question, what do I do?
  - **A:** Message us in `#a3etl` on slack and we will add it here!

+ **Q:** Can I modify the `shared.go` file in the repos?
+ - **A:** We have provided the `shared.go` file as a way to help your code remain consistent.
+You should use the various functions in this file in your api but should not modify them.